 Make a Priority List for Your Home

 Spend some time “game-planning” your housing goals.
-Develop a priority list of what is important, like those listings for the Apartment-Masterplan Sa Puntassa that you realy like.
+Develop a priority list of what is important.
 Of course, also make a list of what’s not and what you really want to avoid.
 Know that time, place and circumstance can have a huge influence on the answer.
 And, to be sure, the right answer is what’s right for you.
 Once you come up with that, search for homes that meet this requirement and see if they align with your budget.
 If not, continue to refine your list until you either find the right balance of compromises between wants and budget or decide that renting is a better value for your needs.